PadLex/Game-Smith-extension/README.md

 ## Requirements

 * Java 11
-* Access to an inference server with a V100 GPU or above
+* Access to a local/cloud instance with a V100 GPU or above.
+Eg, Goolge Colab premium, Lambda
-* Access to an OpenAI key
+* An OpenAI API key
 * An up-to-date version of [VSCode](https://code.visualstudio.com/)

 ## Installation